 The setting 'Name' offers the highest security if there is an entry in the numbers list and in the PPP list.
-The setting 'LANCOM' enables the fastest method of call-back between two routers from LANCOM Systems.
+The setting 'LANCOM' enables the fastest method of call-back between two devices from LANCOM.

 For Windows remote sites, ensure that you select the setting 'Name'.